earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 Nix used to be like, because it was a small niche, it was pretty hard to find packages on it, or at least up-to-date and well-maintained packages.
 But actually, that has changed over the past, I would say, five years.

-One reason is that it’s much easier now to update packages for Nix than it is with other package managers.
+One reason is that it's much easier now to update packages for Nix than it is with other package managers.

 {% include quotes/end.html %}

 The [nixpkgs](https://github.com/NixOS/nixpkgs) repo on GitHub has over 5000 contributors.
-The website https://repology.org/ which “monitors a huge number of package repositories and other sources” lists Nix as the top package manager in several categories including number of packaged projects (over 80,000) and number of projects with up-to-date packages (over 50,000).
+The website <https://repology.org/> which "monitors a huge number of package repositories and other sources" lists Nix as the top package manager in several categories including number of packaged projects (over 80,000) and number of projects with up-to-date packages (over 50,000).

 Herrmann: